You are here

 The nation’s capital offers two rivers, the Potomac and Anacostia, that double as recreational playgrounds full of family-friendly outdoor activities.
 Find out how you can take advantage via kayaking, paddleboarding and so much more.

 The Washington Nationals are one of the best teams in baseball, so you’re missing out if you don’t get out to a game at Nationals Park during your visit.
-From the incredible talent on the field, which includes superstars Bryce Harper and Max Scherzer, to great food and so much more, you can get your baseball fix with flying colors in the District.
+From the incredible talent on the field, which includes superstars Max Scherzer and Juan Soto, to great food and so much more, you can get your baseball fix with flying colors in the District.
 Nats games are a hot ticket in DC, so make sure to score your exclusive discount today.
 Just go to the single game tickets page, select the game you wish to attend and enter the promotional code VISITDC.

 Passport DC (May 1-31) is an annual celebration of international cultures in DC.
 Don’t miss your two chances to tour an embassy for free: the Around the World Embassy Tour on May 4 and the Shortcut to Europe on May 11.